This page is designed to empower and guide you to become part of an activated and engaged community. Throughout the page

 Creating an account on the Hawai‘i State Capitol website is easy!
 Once created you can log-in to find your Senators & Representatives, follow bills, and submit written testimony.
 The info-graphic below also shows you the 8 simple steps for submitting testimony in less than 5 minutes.

-When priority bills are decided for the 2021 session, they will be listed here.
-Add these bills to your hearing notifications and get email reminders about their progress!
+Add the bills from the top of the page to your hearing notifications and get email reminders about their progress!